[?] Subscribe To This Site

 Should parents be friends with their kids?

-Some thoughts on the right ways and the wrong ways to befriend children
+Some thoughts on the right and wrong ways to befriend children

-In their recent book The Narcissism Epidemic, authors Jean Twenge and W. Keith Campbell note that parents contribute to the problem when they try to befriend their kids.
+In their book, The Narcissism Epidemic, authors Jean Twenge and W. Keith Campbell note that parents contribute to the problem when they try to befriend their kids.
 That’s because parents who style themselves as “buddies” may find it hard to enforce rules and standards.

 So is friendship between parent and child a bad thing?
 Surely it depends on what you mean by “friendship.”

-Notions of friendship: Should parents be friends with kids if it means "nobody is in charge"?
+Notions of friendship: Should parents be friends with kids if this means “nobody is in charge”?

 If this is what you mean by “friendship,” then the question seems to be about the effects of permissive (or even neglectful) parenting.